 When preparing a backpack, the hiker obviously thinks of taking the classic equipment: hiking socks, compass, and water bottle.
-But other equally important objects are often forgotten, such as the headlamp, which we have already mentioned, but also the hiking whistle.
+But other equally important objects are often forgotten, such as the headlamp, which we have already mentioned, and hiking whistle.

 What is Hiking Whistle?